 And if you’re after something no-frills, there’s no shortage of choices there too.

-If you’re planning on ticking off as many of the best places to visit in New York City as possible in a short period of time, the selection of made-for-tourists City Passes can be a lifesaver.
+If you’re planning on ticking off as many of the best places to visit in New York City as possible in a short period of time, the selection of made-for-tourists New York City attractions passes can be a lifesaver.

 Whether you opt for the CityPass, New York Explorer Pass®, Sightseeing FLEX pass, Go City, or Freestyle Pass (they all have their advantages, it just depends on your budget and preferred landmarks), you’ll be able to pocket up to 50% in savings compared to the usual prices.